jakeonrails/uifaces/README.md

 A simple library to generate a url of photo of a face, for use in development, design, and testing of your local projects.

+Generates urls that point to the awesome [uiFaces](http://uifaces.com) by @calebogden

 ## Installation

 Add this line to your application's Gemfile: